 Any data you send is at your own risk.
 We have procedures and security features in place to keep your data secure once we receive it.

-We will keep your information only for as long as We need it to provide you with the goods, services or information you have required, to administer your relationship with Us, to inform Our research into the causes and prevention of drowning or the preferences of Our supporters, to comply with the law, or to ensure We do not communicate with people that have asked Us not to.
+We will keep your information only for as long as We need it to provide you with the goods, services or information you have required, to administer your relationship with Us, to inform Our research into oracy or the preferences of Our supporters, to comply with the law, or to ensure We do not communicate with people that have asked Us not to.
 When We no longer need information We will always dispose of it securely, using specialist companies if necessary to do this work for Us.

 The Data Protection Act gives you certain rights over your data and how We use it.
 These include: